shazraz/Vehicle-Detection/README.md

 <img src="./output_images/NN_detections.png">

-Finally, an ```ImageProcessor()``` class was implemented to capture the heatmaps from successive frames when analyzing video using the ```heatmaps_list``` attribute which was a deque of maximum length defined by the attribute ```smooth_count```.
+Finally, an ```ImageProcessor()``` class was implemented to capture the heatmaps from successive frames when analyzing video using the ```heatmaps_list``` attribute which is a deque of maximum length defined by the ```smooth_count``` attribute.
 This allowed for more robust weaning of false positives that may apper in a few frames.
-A ```vehicle_detection()``` method was also implemented for this class which recieves an image frame extracted from the video and performs all the necessary pre-processing, detection and post-processing to draw the smoothed, thresholded bounding box on the image.
-The details of the ```vehicle_detection()``` for each model can be found in their respective notebooks.
+A ```vehicle_detection()``` method was also implemented for this class which recieves an image frame extracted from the video and performs all the necessary pre-processing, detection and post-processing to draw the smoothed, thresholded bounding boxes on each image.
+The details of the ```vehicle_detection()``` method for each model can be found in their respective notebooks.

 ## **5. Results**

+The SVM approach used a final heatmap threshold value of 8 over 10 consecutive frames along with the parameters described in earlier sections.
+The video output of the pipeline can be found [here](youtube link)

+The NN approach used a final heatmap threshold of 9 over 15 consective frames and a confidence level of 60%.
+The video output of the pipeline can be found [here](youtube link)

+The NN approach appears to be more robust than the SVM approach, particularly as the object size gets smaller (more distant cars).
+This is evident around the 26-28 second mark when the white vehicle is furthest away and the SVM momentarily loses the vehicle.
+The NN does not lose track of either vehicle throughout the duration of the video.
+This, however, may also be indicative of additional tuning required to get better detection via the SVM whereas the NN seems to perform relatively well for this test video with minimal tuning.

+## **6. Reflections**

 ### Video Implementation